-Clickers will be used for rapid feedback to foster interactive learning in a large classroom setting.
-Clicker questions will be used during class time to make students think about, and discuss with each other, how the newly discussed material fits within the bigger picture of molecular biology, and how experimental observation and experimental design can address questions in molecular biology.
+Clickers will be used for rapid feedback to foster interactive learning in the classroom.
+Clicker questions will be used during class time to make check your understanding.
+The questions will help you think about, and discuss with each other, how the lecture material fits within the bigger picture of molecular biology, and how experimental observation and experimental design can address questions in molecular biology.

-To obtain as much credit for clicker use as possible, please register your i-clicker ASAP, and no later than Wednesday Jan 10, on the class website (http://ted.ucsd.edu).
+To obtain as much credit for clicker use as possible, please register your i-clicker ASAP, and no later than Wednesday April 3rd, on the class website (http://ted.ucsd.edu).